mdsol/appconnect-android/README.md

 Babbage must be initialized with four arguments:
 - The `Application` instance
 - The directory in which to store the data
-- The encryption key, which must be the same for all launches of your app
+- The encryption key, which must be unique for each installation, and remain the same on each launch.
 - An instance of `Babbage.Listener` to handle migration events

 ```java